Retired Boxer: Legacy

-"True Love Will Find You in the End", with over 20,000,000 streams on Spotify for its 1988 re-recording, is perhaps Daniel Johnston's most popular song, and has been covered by countless artists.
-Whilst some covers, like Jad Fair & Kramer's, Mathew Good's, Adrian Crowley & James Yorkston's and Kate Davis', retain the original 2 minute structure of the song, it's more common for artists to expand upon the original either through a slower tempo or repeated sections; this is seen in covers by Headless Heroes, Wilco, Beck, Richard Walters, Spectrum, Mates of State, Spiritualised, Steve Harley, The Legendary Tigerman with Cibelle, Elizabeth & the Catapult, A Whisper In The Noise, Svavar Knútur, Fritz Ostermayer, Kevin Blechdom, Noël Akchoté & Brad Jones, Milky Wimpshake & Tape Deck Mountain.
+"True Love Will Find You in the End" has been covered by countless artists, including Headless Heroes, Wilco, Beck, Richard Walters, Spectrum, Mates of State, Spiritualised, Steve Harley, The Legendary Tigerman with Cibelle, Elizabeth & the Catapult, A Whisper in the Noise, Svavar Knútur, Fritz Ostermayer, Kevin Blechdom, Noël Akchoté & Brad Jones, Milky Wimpshake & Tape Deck Mountain and Shakey Graves & Jess Williamson.
+Whilst some covers, like Jad Fair & Kramer's, Mathew Good's, Adrian Crowley & James Yorkston's and Kate Davis', retain the original 2 minute structure of the song, it's more common for artists to expand upon the original either through a slower tempo or repeated sections.

-Johnston's original "True Love Will Find You in the End" was used in a 2012 commercial for a men's hair care product.
+Johnston's original "True Love Will Find You in the End" was used in a 2012 commercial for Axe men's hair care product.

 Kathy McCarty recorded a cover of 'Oh No' for her Dead Dogs Eyeball cover album.

-As a benefit for the mental health charity Hi How Are You Project, American singer-bassist Kate Davis released her own re-recording of the album, titled Strange Boy, which was released on January 29, 2021, with "Oh No" acting as the album's lead single, released to Soundcloud in November of 2020.
+As a benefit for the mental health charity Hi How Are You Project, American singer-bassist Kate Davis released her own re-recording of the album, titled Strange Boy, which was released on January 29, 2021, with "Oh No" acting as the album's lead single, released to SoundCloud in November 2020.
 Davis' appreciation for the album comes from the DIY aspects of it as well as its lyrical themes, saying Johnston's music was 'complete, while leaving room for you to take it wherever you want it to go'.
 Johnston's death, which took place during production of the album, was influential on her performance of it, in particular for the song 'Too Young To Die', which was also dedicated to her deceased father.